ProgramComputer/Adblock-host-converter/README.md

 ### Notes:

 - Some Adblock lists will include benign domains such as youtube[.]com, which the script will not ignore.
-Be cautious when adding full domains lists to pihole gravity.
 Scan the parsed blocklist for common domains before uploading.